Sika-Zheng-Lab/shiba2sashimi/README.md

   --samples SAMPLES     Samples to plot. e.g. sample1,sample2,sample3 Default: all samples in the experiment table --groups GROUPS       Groups to plot. e.g. group1,group2,group3 Default: all groups in the experiment table.
 Overrides --samples
-  --colors COLORS       Colors for each group. e.g. red,orange,blue --extend_up EXTEND_UP
+  --colors COLORS       Colors for each group. e.g. red,orange,blue --width WIDTH         Width of the output figure.
+Default: 8 --extend_up EXTEND_UP
                         Extend the plot upstream.
 Only used when not providing coordinates.
 Default: 500 --extend_down EXTEND_DOWN